 - The probability of pathogenic/likely pathogenic variant detection associated with these criteria will vary based on family structure.
 Individuals with unknown or limited family history/structure, such as fewer than 2 female first- or second-degree relatives having lived beyond age 45 in either lineage, may have an underestimated probability of familial pathogenic/likely pathogenic variant detection.
 The estimated likelihood of pathogenic/likely pathogenic variant detection may be very low in families with a large number of unaffected female relatives or a large number of male relatives. - Patients who have received an allogeneic bone marrow transplant or with active or recent hematologic malignancies should not have molecular genetic testing via blood or buccal samples (due to unreliable test results from contamination by donor DNA) until other technologies are available.
 If available, DNA should be extracted from a fibroblast culture.
 If this source of DNA is not possible, buccal samples can be considered, subject to the risk of donor DNA contamination. - If more than one family member is affected with cancers highly associated with a particular inherited cancer susceptibility syndrome, consider initial testing of a family member with youngest age at diagnosis, bilateral disease, multiple primary cancers, or other cancers associated with the syndrome, or most closely related to the proband/patient.
 If there are no available family members with cancer that is a cardinal feature of the syndrome in question, consider testing first- or second-degree family members affected with other cancers thought to be related to the gene in question (eg, prostate or pancreas with BRCA1/2). - Testing for unaffected family members when no affected member is available should be considered.
-Significant limitations of interpreting test results should be discussed. - In children <18 y, genetic testing is generally not recommended when results would not impact medical management.6 - Likely pathogenic variants are usually clinically managed similarly to pathogenic variants. - Choice of multi-gene testing, see EVAL-A 3 of 6.
+Significant limitations of interpreting test results should be discussed. - In children <18 y, genetic testing is generally not recommended when results would not impact medical management.6 - Likely pathogenic variants are usually clinically managed similarly to pathogenic variants, while patients with variants of unknown significance (VUS) and likely benign variants should be managed based on the cancers present in the family. - Choice of multi-gene testing, see EVAL-A 3 of 6.